Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Twisted BC: 3 small masses

 \section{Twisted BC: 3 small masses}

 \quad In what follows we set $U = 1$ in system (\ref{21}) for $F^{-}_{R,L}$ and in similar equations for $F^{+}_{L,R}$.
 As it is discussed in the end of Sec.
 6, taking into account $U \ne 1$, as in (\ref{7}), (\ref{21}), only slightly changes the calculated mass ratios of quarks of different generations.
-However the numerical results and their comparison with observations are not of particular interest here, since the present paper considers just a toy model that neglects the group nature of the Standard Model and includes only one type of quarks.
-To be realistic, the discussed approach needs to be significantly improved, see comments in the Conclusion.

 For $U = 1$ and $q = 0$ system (\ref{21}) coincides with equations in $5D$ models \cite{5D1} - \cite{5D3} for one Fermi field on a slice (\ref{10}) of $AdS_{5}$ with an essential difference, already noted in the Introduction, that in $5D$ models the values of parameters $c_{f} = M^{bulk}_{f} / k$ are arbitrary for every fermion whereas in (\ref{21}) $c_{l}$ are geometrically motivated (see (\ref{20})).
 For $q \ne 0$ the solutions of equations (\ref{21}) differ in an interesting way from those in the models \cite{5D1} - \cite{5D3}, this is what we will discuss now.